SaltwaterC/sysadmin-tools/doc/single/ubuntu-ec2-jeos.md

 ## Usage mode

 Download the script to your server machine.
 Make it executable and run.
-It is recommended to use it onto a fresh instance.
-Not recommended for machines that are in production.
-This script was tailored around the official Ubuntu Server EC2 images provided by Canonical.

 ## Dependencies